Response to climate change (initiatives for TCFD)

 In light of the importance of accurately communicating the impact of climate change on our Company to our stakeholders, we have endorsed and signed the TCFD (Task Force on Climate-related Financial Disclosure).

-In accordance with their recommendations, and based on information from the Intergovernmental Panel on Climate Change (IPCC) and the World Wide Fund for Nature (WWF), we have begun analyzing the "4°C scenario," in which the global average temperature rises 4°C compared to pre-industrial levels without any measures being taken, and the "2°C scenario," in which measures are taken to limit the rise in temperature to 2°C, in terms of both risk and opportunity.
+In accordance with their recommendations, and based on information from the Intergovernmental Panel on Climate Change (IPCC) and the World Wide Fund for Nature (WWF), we have begun analyzing the "4°C scenario," in which the global average temperature rises 4°C compared to pre-industrial levels without any measures being taken, and the "1.5/2°C scenario," in which measures are taken to limit the rise in temperature to 1.5/2°C, in terms of both risk and opportunity.

-In our Mid-Term Management Plan "Challenge 2024," which aims to realize a sustainable society, we will continue to update and expand the scope of our research by improving the accuracy of our analysis and concretely reflecting the results in our management and business strategies by making the indicators more concrete, thereby improving the resilience of our management.
+We will continue to update and expand the scope of our research by improving the accuracy of our analysis and concretely reflecting the results in our management and business strategies by making the indicators more concrete, thereby improving the resilience of our management.

 "Task Force on Climate-related Financial Disclosures" established by the Financial Stability Board (FSB) at the request of G20 finance ministers and central bank governors